digst/cloud/design.md

 The products used to implement the platform will likely have many features that are less desirable to make an application depend on.
 To support the principle of vendor neutrality (and its goal of moveable applications) only a subset is selected and supported.

 When designing applications, consumers must take informed decissions about the use of available features of GovCloud.
-Therefor there most be explit planned support lifetime for each exposed element.
+Therefore there most be explit planned support lifetime for each exposed element.
 For technologies the vendor support and for interfaces the release plans of standard organisations should be taken into consideration.
 Platform services are more locally controlled and the support time can be agreed upon among current service users.

 Application developers can have valid reasons to use unsupported services, and often development time and the code lines can be greatly reduced by clever use of a platform.
 When applications rely on unsupported features it is important to estimate the immidiate savings and compare with the future cost in the event of unavailable supporting features.

-Unsupported features will be used and consumers should be alerted as soon as the platform provides is aware of planned changes fx in updated roadmap from vendors of technology exposed.
+Unsupported features will be used and consumers should be alerted as soon as the platform provider is aware of planned changes fx in updated roadmap from vendors of technology exposed.

 #### Service Level
 The selected operational model (PaaS) seperate responsibilities between the platform provider and the platform consumer.
 However, in a government collaboration, a running platform with a failling application, is a failling public services.
 Citizens and business does only care that the service is brought back up and not what part of governement (or even private vendor) is to blame.